The Global UGRAD student application opens on November 1, 2021. It will close on January 6, 2022 at 12 midnight Eastern

 The Global Undergraduate Exchange Program (also known as the Global UGRAD Program) provides one semester scholarships to outstanding undergraduate students from aroung the world for non-degree full-time study combined with community service, professional development, and cultural enrichment.

 Program LengthOne semester scholarships

 Eligibility and Application OverviewPublic applications are accepted.

 Two organizations administer the Global UGRAD Program on behalf of the Bureau of Educational and Cultural Affairs.
 Application deadlines vary by program and region.
-Applications for the Global UGRAD Program are due January 1, 2016 in all participating countries except Pakistan.
-Applications for the Global UGRAD Program in Pakistan were due November 18, 2015.
 Please visit the program websites below or contact the U.S. Embassy in your home country for further details and eligibility requirements.

 Global UGRAD Program - Administered by World Learning

 The Global Undergraduate Exchange Program provides non-degree undergraduate study abroad in the United States on a competitive basis to university students.